TanMingjun/compuational_physics_N2014301020106/shujubao/Final project/paper.md

 ##### This is what we obtained, if you run the program again and again, you will find that there is no regularity about the number we get.

 ***
-## 3. Random walk in one dimension
+## 3. Random walks in one dimension
 Assuming that a walker that is able to take steps of length unity along a line.
 And the walker can go left and right, we just want to study its position(or deviation from the origin).
 In theory, setting each step as s_i, then, we have